Management Consultant Job Description

 - Perform quantitative and qualitative analysis to drive the proposed solution

-- Consolidate the findings from the analysis and present solution to the client
+- Consolidate the findings from the analysis and present solutions to the client

 - Develop and present a plan to implement the recommended changes